When Someone You Love Has an Eating Disorder

 Offering Support

+Eating disorders don’t just happen to individuals.
+They impact family and friends as well.
 And while loved ones want to help, it can be hard to know how to best support someone battling an eating disorder.
 Why not start here?

-Be Compassionate – Eating disorders are a complex problem, and food and weight issues are only symptoms of something deeper.
-It’s important to understand that the person would prefer to have healthier coping mechanisms and is doing the best they can at the moment.
+Be Compassionate – Eating disorders are complex and progress takes time.
+Recognize that your loved in is doing the best they can at the moment.

 Be Encouraging – Encourage the person to see themselves as more than their eating disorder.
 Do this by talking about other aspects of your lives, and of life more generally.
 Affirm their strengths and interests that are unrelated to food or physical appearance.